thehackerwithin/berkeley/docs/_posts/2018-10-01-matplotlib.md

 ## Materials

-The Jupyter notebooks containing the workshop material can be found in the following repo: TBD
+The Jupyter notebooks containing the workshop material can be found in the following repo: [code_examples/matplotlib](https://github.com/BIDS/dats/tree/master/code_examples/matplotlib)